 Many people have helped me over the years to familiarise myself and grapple with the connoisseurship of drawings and of Rembrandt's drawings in particular.
-On a general level I remember with gratitude the help and tuition I received as a student from the late Michael Jaffé and from the head of the Department of Prints and Drawings when I first joined the British Museum in 1975, John Gere.
-The latter was also an ideal taskmaster, honing my skills (such as they are!) as a writer - he was renowned for the clarity and concision of his prose and for the perfection of his grammar, and happily passed his knowledge on.
+On a general level I remember with gratitude the help and tuition I received as a student from the late Michael Jaffé and from the head (Keeper) of the Department of Prints and Drawings when I first joined the British Museum in 1975, John Gere.
+The latter was also an ideal taskmaster, honing my skills (such as they are!) as a writer - he was renowned for the clarity and concision of his prose and for the perfection of his grammar, and he happily passed his knowledge on.

 The monumental catalogues of Werner Sumowski devoted to the drawings and paintings of the Rembrandt school are of prime importance as a resource and set the highest standards in documenting the history and literature of each drawing.
 Other catalogues that remain crucial to my task include especially Jeroen Giltaij's permanent catalogue of the drawings in the Museum Boijmans van Beuningen (Rotterdam, 1988), Emmanuel Starcky's exhibition catalogue describing the holdings of the Louvre (Exh.
 Paris, 1988-89) and Holm Bevers' catalogue of the drawings in the German capital (Berlin, 2006 and 2018).